[Skip to Content]

 Submitting Your Application

-Final applications must be submitted through the online application form by Thursday, February 1, 2024.
+Final applications must be submitted through the online application form by Saturday, February 1, 2025.
 No late or incomplete applications will be accepted.

-To promote successful applications, the AMA encourages applicants to submit an optional draft of their application no later than Saturday, January 5, 2024, for preliminary feedback and review.
+To promote successful applications, the AMA encourages applicants to submit an optional draft of their application no later than Saturday, January 5, 2025, for preliminary feedback and review.
 This opportunity gives applicants a chance to submit a complete rough draft of their application, so they can receive preliminary feedback.
 In this stage of the process, applications will be reviewed by the Donor and Programs Specialist and the club’s District Vice President.

 Applicants can notify—and are encouraged to notify— the Donor and Programs Specialist earlier than January 6 that they would like feedback.
 In order to receive feedback on your application draft, you must begin and save the application as a draft when prompted to do so at the bottom of each page (click “Save Draft”).
 Please do not click Save and Finalize, which will submit your final application.
 After it has been saved as a draft, the applicant must email the Donor and Programs Specialist at foundation@modelaircraft.org in order to receive the feedback.
 If an email is not sent, the application will not be reviewed.
 Feedback will be returned to applicants within two weeks of notifying the Donor and Programs Specialist.